meAyushSharma/devploy/README.md

 - **Custom Dockerfiles & Compose Support** – Define your own **Dockerfiles** or use **Docker Compose** for multi-container setups.
 - **Dynamic Port Exposure** – No need for manual configurations; Devploy **automatically exposes user-defined ports**.
 - **Ephemeral Environments** – Every session is temporary, ensuring a **clean slate** for each test.
+- **Ask Devai** - Converse with AI to solve queries regarding configurations.

 Devploy simplifies testing and deployment, making it a **powerful tool** for developers who need **fast, disposable environments**.